The Ugly Truth About Qatari Money

 Unholy Alliance of Radicalisms

-Western partnerships with Qatar are not spreading democracy.
-They are building an unholy alliance between two radicalisms.
-One is the radicalism of purity, an ideology that does not compromise.
-The other is the radicalism of surrendering a culture so afraid of being accused of bigotry or exclusion that it welcomes its undoing.
+Western partnerships with Qatar are not advancing democracy.
+Instead, they are forging an unholy alliance between two forms of radicalism.
+One is the radicalism of purity — an uncompromising ideology.
+The other is the radicalism of a culture so fearful of being labeled bigoted or exclusionary that it passively welcomes its own undoing.

 What Are We Selling?